BradleyCulley/bradleyculley.github.io/_posts/2023-12-26-the-desperation-and-the-love.md

 He did so with a certain restrained franticness.
 It was a franticness that, in my estimation, wasn't the result of, for example, being late for his flight.
 He just generally seemed harried and stressed out.</p>

-<p>I'd perhaps not have taken notice of this, had it not happened in Arlanda International Airport.
+<p>I'd perhaps not have taken notice of this, had it not happened in Stockholm Arlanda Airport.
 One can spend all day in Sweden without encountering a frantic person.</p>

 <p>I immediately thought "I bet he's American".